MekhyW/COOKIEBOT-Telegram-Group-Bot/README.md

 # COOKIEBOT-Telegram-Group-Bot
-Conversational robot for Telegram, based on OpenAI, WolframAlpha and Simsimi engines.
-It can also do speech-to-text, upscale images, combat raiders/spammers and provide drawing ideas.
+Conversational AI group bot for Telegram.
+It can also do speech-to-text, combat raiders/spammers, generate memes, scrape images, provide drawing ideas, call all members of the group and more!

 (To be written and organized)